andrewwoods/php-in-seattle/readme.md

 They're helpful for people who are looking for jobs.
 So to make things easy, we added a markdown file for recruiters and staffing companies.

 * Use the recruiters.md file
-* Need to have a presence in Seattle Area
 * Try to limit to companies within 20 miles.

 [Recruiters](recruiters.md)